ucdavisdatalab/workshop_intro_to_remote_computing/chapters/01_connecting-to-a-server.md

 ### Cluster Computing

-The above note is especially important for *clusters,* which are groups of interconnected computers that act as a single server.
-Clusters are typically organized such that there is a single so-called *head node* that manages the operation of the entire cluster, and a large number of *computing nodes* (dozens to thousands) that actually run the computations requested by users.
+The above note is especially important for **clusters**, which are groups of interconnected computers that act as a single server.
+Clusters are typically organized such that there is a single so-called **head node** that manages the operation of the entire cluster, and a large number of **computing nodes** (dozens to thousands) that actually run the computations requested by users.
 When a user submits a job to a remote cluster, the head node will subsequently send that job to one or more computation nodes, ideally ones that are not